-Our investment recommendations proved timely during the first half of 2018, leading to significant outperformance of a global multi-asset benchmark portfolio.
+Our investment recommendations proved timely during 2018, leading to significant outperformance of a global multi-asset benchmark portfolio.
 The major highlights included:

 - Heading into 2018 we warned that U.S. inflation would reappear and catch fixed-income investors wrongfooted.
-The outcome would be the bond bear market working its way further out the yield curve, with the benchmark U.S. 10-year Treasury yield punching through its 2017 highs and rising sharply to 3% (pulling up yields in most of the other major economies), before consolidating in a lateral trading range for several months.
-Looking ahead, we expect yields will experience another material wave higher, likely beginning later this year.
+The outcome would be the bond bear market working its way further out the yield curve, with the benchmark U.S. 10-year Treasury yield punching through its 2017 highs and rising sharply to 3% before consolidating.
+In November we cautioned that technical conditions and macro forces point to a near-term decline in yields.

-- Our work on weak-link economies or so-called “canaries” to the next global recession is already panning out in a series of profitable equity, currency and fixed-income recommendations, both from a relative and absolute return perspective.
-We expect this to be a theme that generates sizable gains over the next few years.
+- Finally, our work on “weak-link” economies or so-called “canaries” to the next global recession is already panning out in a series of profitable equity, currency and fixed-income recommendations.

 Please let us know if you would like a list of our latest investment recommendations.